Saurav-KT/Python_with_mongodb/README.md

-# Mongodb operation using Python
+# Mongodb operations using Python